 September to November – Autumn Season – Clear skies and cherry blossom festival.

 December to February – Winter Season – Chilly weather and frozen lakes.

-We visited Sikkim during the winters of 2017.
-It was so scenic, no wonder it’s called a Winter Wonderland!
+We visited scenic Sikkim during the winters of 2017.
+Join us in a dreamy visual journey of the Winter Wonderland!